fcf-framework/fcfBasis/README.md

 The library is designed for creating systems where data types, functions, and their interactions are defined or modified at runtime, while maintaining performance through caching and compile-time optimizations.

 ### Attention!
-Now the library is being sorted.
-The names of variables can be changed.
+The library is currently being refactored.
+Variable names may change.

 ## Core Concepts